 A note on Covid-19

-Maternity care in your area will change due to the Covid-19 pandemic.
+Maternity care in your area will have changed due to the Covid-19 pandemic.
 Many appointments are done over the phone unless the patient needs a scan or blood test – women may not have an in-person appointment until their 12 week scan.
 Also, depending on the hospital, partners and children are not always able to attend in-person appointments so make sure to help or remind the family to check the hospital or clinic’s guidelines.
 Changes will vary from hospital to hospital even in the same area.

 Your role as a Group

-Your Group’s role in the family’s healthcare is to support and empower them to access services and advocate with and for them if and when needed.
-This does not mean calling to make appointments on their behalf – GPs and hospitals have access to interpreters – nor does it mean leaving them to figure things out on their own.
+Your Group’s role in the family’s healthcare is to support and empower them to access services and advocate with and for them, if and when needed.
+This does not mean calling to make appointments on their behalf – GPs and hospitals have access to interpreters.
+Nor does it mean leaving them to figure things out on their own.
 Below, we’ve explained how you can empower expectant mothers and their families to access and understand each stage of maternity care in the UK.

 Your role in antenatal care